Christianity to 843

 James O'Donnell, formerly of Georgetown University, has a fine introduction to Gregory the Great.

-Here's Gregory's commentary on the book of Job.
+Here's Gregory's commentary on the book of Job (the translation is a work in progress).

 Here's a translation of the earliest (short) biography of Gregory, from about CE713, which may have been written by a nun at the abbey of Whitby.